19 Things to Know Before Moving to Orlando, FL

 What’s the weather like in Orlando?

 The weather in Orlando, much like all of Florida, is a major draw if you can handle the hot and humid summers.
-The overall climate is tropical, while winters are dry and chilly.
+The overall climate is tropical, with dry winters.
+You’ll avoid the worst of hurricane season, as Orlando is too far inland, but expect some aftermath from the large tropical storms.

 What’s the timezone in Orlando?